daronphang/programming-resources/architectures/microservices/microservices.md

 An approach to distributed systems that promote the use of finely-grained services with their own lifecycle, which collaborate together.
 By embracing, it can deliver software faster, embrace newer technologies, and has more freedom to react and make different decisions.

 This approach values granularity, being lightweight and ability to share similar process across multiple apps.
 Similar to Service-Oriented Architecture (SOA), an established style of software design.
-However, Microservices can communicate with each other (stateless).
+However, microservices can communicate with each other (stateless).

 ### Autonomous Design